dfinr/lultr/README.md

 ## License

-Lultr.com is &copy; Copyright 2022 by David Finster.
+Lultr.com is &copy; 2022 David Finster.
 All Rights Reserved.

 Each joke is the property of the respective author and used by permission, with credit given if known.
 Please notify david@fortc.com if a joke has incorrect credit or should be removed.